joeelo/algorithm-course/section-22/BSTnotes.md

             - Check to see if there is a node to the left
                 - If there is, move to that node and repeat these steps.
                 - If there is not, then we're done searching!

+## Big O of Binary Search Tree

+    - Insertion - O(log n)
+    - Searching - O(log n)

+    - It is not guaranteed that the methods will run O(log n ) and that is because it is contigent on the configuration of the tree.
+Some trees don't need to be BST's but are still completely valid, and wind up looking more like a linked list.
+If this is the case the best thing to do is to reconfigure the tree, possibly picking a different root so the tree evens out.